WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 <link rel="stylesheet" href="/fancy-article-element.css" />
 ```

 If you do this, the stylesheet will be loaded after the script is loaded.
-This will likely cause a “flash of unstyled
+This will likely cause a _flash of unstyled
-content” (FOUC).
+content_ (FOUC).
 To circumvent this, you can preload the stylesheet like this:

 ```html
 <link rel="preload" href="/fancy-article-element.css" as="style" />